-4.3 Perceptions on the condition of the relief material logistics infrastructure

-Table 3 shows the respondent's perceptions on the condition of the relief material logistics infrastructure in place at the IDP camps in the rural and urban areas in North Central Nigeria. the findings of the study showed that there are problems with: access roads, vehicle availability, warehouse, material handling equipment, information and telecommunication technology facilities and telecommunication network,s as seen in items 1, 2, 3, 4, 5 and 6 with the weighted mean ratings of 3.24, 3.83, 3.07, 3.06, 3.13 and 4.39.
-The grand weighted mean value of 3.45 shows the poor condition of the relief material logistics infrastructure in place at the IDP camps in the rural and urban areas in North Central Nigeria.
-For instance it is very difficult reaching Pegi, Dobi, Shere and Ushafa IDP camps despite the facts that they are located within the FCT.
+4.3 Perceptions on the condition of the relief material logistics infrastructure Table 3 shows the respondents perceptions on the condition of the relief material logistics infrastructure in Place at the IDP Camps in the Rural and Urban Areas in North Central Nigeria.
+The findings of the study showed that there is problem of: access road, Vehicle availability, Warehouse, Material handling equipment, Information and Telecommunication Technology facilities and Telecommunication Network as seen on item 1, 2, 3, 4, 5 and 6 with the weighted mean ratings of 3.24, 3.83, 3.07, 3.06, 3.13 and 4.39.
+The grand weighted mean value of 3.45 shows the poor condition state of the relief material logistics infrastructure in Place at the IDP Camps in the Rural and Urban Areas in North Central Nigeria.